Courses in Philosophy

 Offered every spring semester.

 An introductory course in ethics.
 Typically examines virtues, vices, and character; theories of right and wrong; visions of the good life; and contemporary moral issues.

 Offered fall, spring, summer, online and classroom.

-Philosophers’ answers to ethical problems (e.g., nature of good and evil, relation of duty to self interest, objectivity of moral judgments) and the applications of ethical theory to contemporary problems.
+Philosophers’ answers to ethical problems (e.g., nature of good and evil, relation of duty to self-interest, objectivity of moral judgments) and the applications of ethical theory to contemporary problems.

 Selected writings of modern philosophers concerning some of the most important philosophical problems.

 Designed to provide academic credit for paper or other project done for supervisor of the intern in a given semester.
-You will also be assisting in some course(s) in this department.
-Does not count toward the major in philosophy.
-May not be repeated.
+The student will also be assisting in some course(s) in this department.
+Does not count towards the major in Philosophy.

 Offered on request.